Skip to main content

 Cost

-Includes full-time Latter-day Saint undergraduate tuition (costs higher for graduate and non–Latter-day Saint students), housing, admission to program-related activities and historical sites, transportation to program locations, group field trips, and international health insurance coverage.
-Part-time BYU and non-BYU students must pay an additional $300 for the winter preparation course.
+Includes full-time Latter-day Saint undergraduate tuition (costs higher for graduate and non–Latter-day Saint students), housing, most breakfasts, admission to program-related activities and historical sites, transportation to program locations, group field trips, and international health insurance coverage.
+Part-time BYU and non-BYU students must pay an additional amount for the winter preparation course.

 Scroll NAVY BIG-01.svg